Transitive RL: Value Learning via Divide and Conquer: Introduction

 As an initial step to verify this hypothesis, we focus on an important subset of RL problems, offline goal-conditioned RL (GCRL)~\citep{gcrl_kaelbling1993, ogbench_park2025}, which provides a structure that is naturally amenable to divide and conquer.
 Goal-conditioned RL aims to find a policy that can reach any state from any other state in the smallest number of steps.
 By its shortest-path-like nature, it satisfies a triangle inequality, which we can exploit to develop a divide-and-conquer algorithm.

 In this work, we propose a new divide-and-conquer-based offline goal-conditioned RL algorithm, \textbf{Transitive RL (\methodname)}, for long-horizon goal-reaching tasks.
 There are several scaling challenges with using the triangle inequality for offline value updates.
-We address these challenges with newly introduced ideas, which constitute the main contributions of this work.
+We address these challenges with newly introduced ideas, such as in-trajectory subgoals and distance re-weighting.
 Empirically, we show that \methodname often exhibits better performance than previous TD- and MC-based approaches on highly complex, long-horizon robotics tasks over $1000$ environment steps.
-To the best of our knowledge, \methodname is the first divide-and-conquer value learning method that scales to long-horizon robotic tasks without planning (see \Cref{sec:related} for further discussions about prior work).
+To the best of our knowledge, \methodname is the first divide-and-conquer value learning method that scales to long-horizon robotic tasks beyond toy domains.

 \cutsectionup